How To Test The TPS (1989-1993 3.1L V6 Buick Regal, Oldsmobile Cutlass Supreme)

 The DK BLU wire connects to the female terminal marked with the letter C in the photo above.

 IMPORTANT: The throttle position sensor must remain connected to its connector in order to access the signal in the wire.
 It would be best to use either a wire piercing probe or a back probe.
-You can see what this tool looks like and where to buy it here: Wire Piercing Probe.
+You can see what this tool looks like and where to buy it here: Goupchn 4mm Banana to Banana Plug Test Leads Kit (Amazon affiliate link).

 Let's get started: